bluelhf/kyselin/README.md

 3. Run `cargo run --release`
 4. Profit!

+## Default question set

+The default question set is from a Finnish 8th grade Swedish word test, as it was what my younger sibling was studying at the time I was writing this program.

 ## Changing the question set
 The question set is read from `questions.krs` in the working directory of the executable (if you're following the usage steps, the repository root directory).